citizenhicks/pegasus/README.md

 Financial analysts frequently work with large, unstructured documents (PDFs, Word documents, etc.) and spend significant time extracting key metrics and commentary to produce financial reports. **Pegasus** automates and augments this process by:

 1. Indexing documents (supporting PDF, DOC, DOCX) for quick retrieval.
+This uses the ColPali pipeline for all kinds of documents.
 2. Generating chunk-based summaries for multi-page files using a vision-language model (Qwen2-VL).
 3. Creating a final, multi-section financial analysis report with minimal user input.
 4. Offering a user-friendly chat interface to query the ingested documents and retrieve relevant context.